0franciscor/rcomp-21-22-de-g1/doc/sprint1/1201239/README.md

 - The drop ceiling close to this room is responsible for housing the Consolidation Point which makes the Outlets on rooms 2.1.7,8 possible.
 - Besides, it also allows the Unique Access Point installed on the building to operate.
 - The CP requires a 24 Port Fiber Optic Patch Panel, so that the Redundant connection to the HC can be successfully completed.
 It has a size of 1U.
-- The CP requires a 48 Port Cat7 Copper Patch Panel, which will have 28 occupied ports.
-It has a size of 2U.
+- The CP requires 2 * 24 Port Cat7 Copper Patch Panel, which will have 28 occupied ports.
+It will have a size of 2U.
-- Futureproofing the enclosure makes the total at 1.5*3U = 5U.
-The closest commercial standard is 6U.
+- Futureproofing the enclosure makes the total at 2*4U = 8U.

 | Outlet | CAT 7 Length (m)  |
 |--------|-------------------|